 Although the matter of separation of the issues to be tried rests in the trial court’s discretion, a single trial generally tends to lessen the delay, expense and inconvenience to all concerned, and the courts have emphasized that separate trial should not be ordered unless such disposition is clearly necessary, and then only in the furtherance of justice.

 (citations omitted, emphasis supplied).
 The Defendant’s proposal also would only lengthen these proceedings a result in juror inconvenience.
-Plaintiff expects that by the time of trial those medical professional actually called will be greatly reduced.
+Plaintiff expects that by the time of trial that medical professionals actually called will be greatly reduced.
 Moreover, bifurcation would only convert what should have been one trial into two, with much duplicative testimony from the same medical witnesses about the harm caused (or which may be caused) by the Auto-Chlor chemical.
 See Rooss v.
 Mayberry, 866 So.
 2d 174, 176 (Fla.
 5th DCA 2004) (observing that writ of certiorari granted to prevent improper bifurcation of liability and damage issues and to “[e]ffect substantial justice”).